Cross country running: United States

 USA Track & Field (USATF) hosts four annual national cross country championships.
 The USA Cross Country Championships, first held in 1890, include six races: masters women (8 km), masters men (8 km), junior women (6 km), junior men (8 km), open women (8 km) and open men (12 km).
 In addition to crowning national champions, the championships serve as the trials race to select the Team USA squad for the IAAF World Cross Country Championships.
 The USATF Masters 5 km Cross Country Championships, first held in 2002, incl men's race and a women's race.
-The USATF National Club Cross Country Championships, first held in 1998, feature the top clubs from across the United States as they vie for honors and bragging rights as the nation's top cross country team.
-The USATF National Junior Olympic Cross Country Championships, first held in 2001, has raced for boys and girls in five different two-year age divisions.
+The USATF National Club Cross Country Championships, first held in 1998, feature the top clubs from across the United States, who vie for honors and bragging rights as the nation's top cross country team.
+The USATF National Junior Olympic Cross Country Championships, first held in 2001, has raced for boys and girls in five two-year age divisions.

 Most American universities and colleges field men's and women's cross country teams as part of their athletic program.
 Over 900 men's cross country teams and over 1000 women's cross country teams compete in the three divisions of the National Collegiate Athletic Association.
 Men usually race 10 km or 8 km, and women usually race 6 km or 5 km.

+High School

-Every state offers cross country as a high school sport for boys and girls.
+Above the youth or middle school level, every state offers cross country as a high school sport for boys and girls.
 Over 440,000 high school students compete in cross country each year, making it the sixth-most popular sport for girls, and seventh most popular for boys.
 High school students typically race on 3 mi or 5 km courses.

-Mt.
-San Antonio College (Mt.
-SAC) in Walnut, California, hosts the largest cross country invitational in the United States, with over 22,000 runners from community colleges, high schools and elementary schools competing.
+The Mt.
+San Antonio College in Walnut, California hosts the largest cross country invitational in the United States, with over 22,000 runners from community colleges, high schools and elementary schools competing.
 The meet started in 1948 and continues today.

+There are two major national championships on the high school level; the Nike Cross Nationals, and the Foot Locker Cross Country Championships.

+Beginning with Nike Cross Nationals, this competition splits the United States into eight qualifying regions with their own respective regional events, listed below.

+After these eight regionals, the Nike Cross Nationals itself will take place on December 7, 2024 at the Glendoveer Golf Course in Portland, Oregon.

+The Foot Locker Cross Country Championships, sponsored by HOKA, are managed similarly, with four regionals instead of eight, detailed in the chart below.
+The 2023 Foot Locker Championships took place on December 9 at Balboa Park in San Diego, CA.